piresn/espresso/readme.md

 - A third option is to start manually update the objects in an existing RData database: make inner join RPKMs, add new rows in meta table, and update timestamp.

-# Extending espresso to other species
+# Other species

-Espresso was initially designed for human and mouse samples.
-Nevertheless, it can potentially be easily extended to other species.
-All that would be required are a few changes in the createDatabase.R script (including making sure that the dictionary creation using biomaRt works correctly), so that the database file also includes _newspecies_RPKM_ and _newspecies_dict_ objects.
+Espresso can be easily extended to RNA-seq from other species in addition to human and mouse.
+All that would be required are a few changes in the createDatabase.R script (including making sure that biomaRt works correctly), so that the database file also includes _newspecies_RPKM_ and _newspecies_dict_ objects.